Minimax Filtering via Relations between Information and Estimation: Abstract

 \section{Abstract}

 We investigate the problem of continuous-time causal estimation under a minimax criterion.
-Let $X^T = \{X_t,0\leq t\leq T\}$ be governed by probability law $P_{\theta}$ from some class of possible laws indexed by $\theta \in \Theta$, and $Y^T$ be the noise corrupted observations of $X^T$ available to the estimator.
-We characterize the estimator minimizing the worst case regret, where regret is the difference between the expected loss of the estimator and that optimized for the true law of $X^T$.
+Let $X^T = \{X_t,0\leq t\leq T\}$ be governed by the probability law $P_{\theta}$ from a class of possible laws indexed by $\theta \in \Lambda$, and $Y^T$ be the noise corrupted observations of $X^T$ available to the estimator.
+We characterize the estimator minimizing the worst case regret, where regret is the difference between the causal estimation loss of the estimator and that of the optimum estimator.